buddy-works/buddy-cli/README.md

 buddy-cli
 ==============================================================================
-The buddy.works command line utility.
+The Buddy CLI is used to manage Buddy.Works pipelines from the terminal.

 Features
 ------------------------------------------------------------------------------
-- Running pipelines from command line
+- Run pipelines from the command line
-- Checking status of pipeline
+- Check pipeline status
 - List executions
 - List pipelines
 - List projects